Enhancing a donor profile with employment data

 [Bonus] Method #6: Send an email to all “Eligible but Not Submitted” donors.

-Note: While the previous ideas could be completed with or without Double the Donation’s matching gift software, the next several methods focus on tools within 360MatchPro.
+Note: While the previous ideas could be completed with or without Double the Donation’s matching gift software, the next several methods focus on tools within Double the Donation.
 Interested in getting started?
 Request a demo now!

 Increase matching gift revenue with unclaimed matches.